kjp-souza/EAMT2023-proceedings/ACLPUB/README.md

 # ACLPUB

 Adding the proceedings and all the corresponding papers to the ACL Anthology.
 The import instructions are here: https://www.aclweb.org/anthology/info/contrib/

-Our venue code / abbreviation is "eamt".

 ## easy2acl

 Peer-reviewing was done using EasyChair but proceedings are to be produced with aclpub.
-So, we are using an adapted version of the script `easy2acl.py`, available at https://github.com/acl-org/easy2acl
+So, we adapted the script `easy2acl.py`, available at https://github.com/acl-org/easy2acl

 The user must retrieve information from EasyChair before running the script.

 ## How to run

-Create the files `meta.txt`, `accepted.tsv`, and the folder `pdf` as shown.
+Create the files `info/meta.txt`, `info/accepted.tsv`, `info/abstracts.html` (optional), and the folder `pdf` as shown.
 More details can be found below in [Getting data from EasyChair](https://github.com/acl-org/easy2acl/#getting-data-from-easychair).
 Before running `easy2acl.py`, your file structure should look like this:

-    |-- meta                # conference metadata
+    |-- info/meta.txt       # conference metadata
-    |-- abstracts.html      # (optional) to include abstracts
+    |-- info/abstracts.html # (optional) to include abstracts
-    |-- accepted.tsv        # copied list of accepted papers
+    |-- info/accepted.tsv   # copied list of accepted papers
     `-- pdf
         |-- ${abbrev}_${year}.pdf              # full volume of consolidated PDFs
         |-- ${abbrev}_${year}_frontmatter.pdf  # front matter of proceedings